ngx-translate/core/README.md

 ##### _Ionic 2 users:_

-For Ionic 2 here is a complete bootstrap with configuration (this may not be working as of RC5, don't hesitate to raise an issue if it's the case):
+For Ionic 2 here is a complete bootstrap with configuration.
+Ionic 2 still uses Angular 2 RC4, which means that you should use ng2-translate version 2.2.2:
 ```ts
 import {TranslateService, TranslateLoader, TranslateStaticLoader} from 'ng2-translate/ng2-translate';